 The school needs to know about any medical conditions your child suffers from which may affect them at school.
 Please ensure you complete the school’s medical conditions form.
 For allergy suffers, please also indicate on the enclosed form which allergy(ies) your child suffers from followed by your signature and date.

 Topic work that your child is working on in school often concerns the local environment.
 Local walks and visits can be a great help to your child in connection with their work.

 To help us plan these in the local area and taking into account how unpredictable our weather can be, it would be very helpful if you would give your permission by signing the enclosed form.

-Please can I make it clear that walks in groups or as a whole class will always be accompanied by a teacher or other responsible adult.
+Walks in groups or as a whole class will always be accompanied by a teacher or other responsible adult.
 The walk will be in school time and will not involve transport of any kind.

-As the parent or legal guardian of the pupil signing the above, you must grant permission for your child to use electronic mail and the Internet.
+As the parent or legal guardian of the pupil signing the form, you must grant permission for your child to use electronic mail and the Internet.
 Whilst every effort is made to ensure safe use of the internet through RM Safety Filter, you must understand that total safety cannot be guaranteed.